stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

        -1
 ```

 Aha!
-The property doesn't hold for negative numbers, and that's all right,
+The property doesn't hold for negative numbers.
+That's alright,
 after all, this was the expected behavior.
 The `toDigits` function returns an
 empty list for numbers lower or equal to zero.
 So we cannot recover the same
 number back with the `fromDigits` function.